millerlp/Tide_controller/README.md

 2. Copy the folder with the library for your site (i.e. TideSanDiegoSanDiegoBaylib) into arduino-1.0.1/libraries/

-3. Copy the Tide_controller folder (most recent version) into your Arduino folder where your other sketches are normally stored (not in the arduino-1.0.1/libraries/ folder).
+3. Copy the Tide_controller_v2_0 folder (or most recent version) into your Arduino folder where your other sketches are normally stored (not in the arduino-1.0.1/libraries/ folder).

 4. Open the Tide_controller sketch in the Arduino IDE, and make sure the correct tide site